verocg/Kilosort/dev_TODOs.md

+---

+---

+# Detailed explanation of code changes & motivations

-# Preprocessing updates
+## 	Preprocessing updates

 Summary

-## Correct & consistent implementation of batch buffers
+### Correct & consistent implementation of batch buffers

 Loading of batches standardized using fully updated `get_batch.m`
 - capible of loading either from Memory Mapped ("memmapped") file, or with standard `fread` calls
 - a memmapped object handle to pre-processed data file (`temp_wh.dat`) is stored in `ops.fprocmmf`
   - mmf format must follow that setup in `preprocessDataSub.m`;  .Data subfield convention is `.chXsamp` (awk, but informative)

-### Extensive re-write of preprocessed file creation & handling
+#### Extensive re-write of preprocessed file creation & handling

 The datashift2.m drift correction approach necessitated a change in Kilosort processing pipeline in which drift correction is applied _directly to the pre-processed `temp_wh.dat` file_